GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Zwergain.md

 ## ZWERGAIN
 Hailing from mountains far west, the zwergain have evolved in a realm dominated by monsters and dragons.
 They are sublime adventurers in the depths of a dungeon but may not be the warmest of allies.
 They have a distinct disdain of giants and anything big and flying.
-They are know for living longer than humans, but much of this is spent in their declining years.
+They are known for living longer than humans, but much of this is spent in their declining years.
 The singular is zwergar.
 Zwergar characters get the following features;

 **Creature Type**: Zwergain are humanoids.